luxfi/web/sites/auth/README.md

-# login
+# auth
-Lux Login authentication and login page.
+Lux Identity authentication and login page for all Lux Web3 apps.

 ## To run locally